dcycle/dcycle-accounting/docs/sheets/index.md

 These are interchangeable; we have two colours here so we can distinguish different _sections_ of our sheets.
 These are intermediate calculations which are done automatically by the spreadsheet.

+The blue columns are normally to the right of all your other columns, and if you need to you can copy-paste more rows.

 <table>
   <tr>
     <td class="cell-cyan">Cyan cells</td>